indeterminateoutcomesstudios/Truth-Servitor/README.md

 On first launch, a Sqlite file called `db.sqlite3` will be generated.
 This is the bot's "brain."
 It will record any and all conversation held in Discord.

-**You can disable Fortune's constant spam of "I'm sorry, I don't understand" while it is learning by commenting out line 66.**

 #### Current Functions

-* ~~Mentioning Fortune in chat will directly speak to him~~. *Currently will respond to any message sent in Discord to fascilitate learning.
-You can change this by uncommenting lines 62 and 63, and commenting line 61.
-After that, fix the indentations of lines 64-66 - otherwise, it won't work.* This functions through Chatterbot.
+* Mentioning Fortune in chat will directly speak to him.
+This functions through Chatterbot.
+The bot will not speak when not mentioned, but will pick up and "learn" all conversation around him.
 * ?fortune or ?wf : Picks a random Warhammer quote from the included "warhammer" binary file.
 This is very similar to Unix `fortune`
 * ?exterminatus or ?exterm or ?ex : Declares exterminatus.
 Edit this text to fit your server's needs.
 * ?heresy <NAME> : Case-sensitive.
 Declares a member a heretic for all to see.